Why Become A Certified Veterinary Homeopath?

 There are many reasons to become certified.
 First and foremost is that it is an incredible educational experience.
 You will be guided through the process by some of the finest veterinary homeopaths in the country.

 Once certified, you will have developed clearer homeopathic thinking and more accurate prescribing skills.
 When clients consult a certified AVH member, they know that they are working with an “expert.”

 Your ability to help patients, especially with difficult cases that don’t respond well to allopathic medicine, will be dramatically increased.

 How Do I Become Certified?

-These courses must be AVH approved* (please check before enrolling in a course**) and fulfill the following criteria: successful completion of a minimum of 125 hours of training in a comprehensive course in veterinary homeopathy or one course comprising 100 hours of credit, that requires a minimum of 6 months to complete and meets AVH course accrediting guidelines.
+Courses must be AVH approved and fulfill the following criteria: successful completion of a minimum of 125 hours of training in a comprehensive course in veterinary homeopathy or one course comprising 100 hours of credit, that requires a minimum of 6 months to complete and meets AVH course accrediting guidelines.
 Of the 125 hours required, a minimum of 50 hours in veterinary homeopathy, preferably taught by an AVH certified member with a minimum of 3 years of clinical homeopathic experience.